Jainam182/GeoChain/README.md

 streamlit run app3.py
 ```

-Make sure to add your API keys in the appropriate sections (Gemini, Groq).
+Make sure to add your API keys in the appropriate sections (Groq).

 ---